mcclellangg/mcclellangg/README.md

 ### Hello there 👋, I'm Grayson!

-<p align="left">I am a passionate software developer who loves learning!
-Currently trying to fill gaps in my knowledge in my free time.
+<p align="left">I am a passionate programmer who loves learning!
 Feel free to shoot me a message, and say what's up! 😄</p>

-- 👷 I'm currently working on running a 5e D&D campaign with my friends.
-Most of my contributions these days are to private repos that I use for all of my session prep work.
-Maybe one day it could be a complete module! :thinking:

-- 🎨 My work is on display at [https://mcclellangg.github.io/](https://mcclellangg.github.io/)
+- 👷 I'm currently creating content while also experimenting with the visual design of my blog! [https://flask-blog-ccc.vercel.app/](https://flask-blog-ccc.vercel.app/) :thinking:

 - 📫 You can reach me at **mcclellangg@gmail.com**